 \subsection{Examination of the PITM attack for ABP}

-In this section, we examine the PITM attack for the above safety and liveness properties of ABP according to the following steps: \begin{enumerate} \item Construct the system $G_a$ as the parallel composition of the component models of ABP under attack, namely
+In this section, we examine the PITM attack for the above safety and nonblockingness properties of ABP according to the following steps: \begin{enumerate} \item Construct the plant under attack $G_a$ as the parallel composition of the component models of ABP under attack, namely